Introduction

 Employers have duties to take reasonable steps to ensure their employees and customers are not put at risk from faulty gas equipment.

-How do I make sure my gas appliances comply with the law?
+How to make sure gas appliances comply with the law

 Employers have duties to take reasonable steps to ensure their employees and customers are not put at risk from faulty gas equipment.
-In particular they must have:
+They must have:

 All Gas Safe registered engineers have an ID card with their licence number and a photograph, which you can check.
 Check an engineer is on the Gas Safe Register.
 Or call the Gas Safe Register on 0800 408 5500.
 If you have hearing difficulties, you can use their text phone service on 0800 408 0606.